isuftin/chef-cookbook-oracle-server/README.md

-# owi-oracle-server Cookbook
+# OWI Oracle Server Cookbook

-TODO: Enter the cookbook description here.

-e.g.
-This cookbook makes your favorite breakfast sandwich.
+This cookbook is used to set up an Oracle database server on a CentOS 6.x machine

 ## Requirements

-TODO: List your cookbook requirements.
-Be sure to include any requirements this cookbook has on platforms, libraries, other cookbooks, packages, operating systems, etc.

-e.g.
 ### Platforms

-- SandwichOS
+- CentOS 6.x

 ### Chef